 - Irritability, forgetfulness, and other unusual behaviors

 When you are young, your body makes vitamin D in your skin whenever you are out in the sunshine.
 Vitamin D is also found in some foods, like milk and oily fish.
 However, older skin is not very efficient at producing vitamin D in response to sunlight.
-If your diet is also deficient in dairy products or fish oils, you may not have enough vitamin D in your body.
+If your diet doesn’t have enough dairy products or fish oils, you may not have enough vitamin D in your body.

-One reason that you need adequate vitamin D is that without it, your bones cannot absorb calcium.
-This puts you at high risk of developing osteoporosis, or fragile bones.
+One reason that you need adequate vitamin D is that your bones cannot absorb calcium without it.
+This puts you at high risk of developing osteoporosis (fragile bones).
 Even with plenty of calcium in your diet, your bones may weaken as you age because of:

 - a reduction in physical activity

 - certain medications (such as steroids like prednisone)

 - difficulty in absorbing dietary calcium from the digestive tract

 - lower hormone levels, especially in women after menopause

 You will want to make sure that your bones stay as strong as possible, so that you can avoid osteoporosis.
 Therefore, ask your healthcare provider if it would be helpful to take a blood test to check that your vitamin D blood levels are adequate.
 Get plenty of calcium from milk and other dairy products.
 Take a calcium supplement if your doctor thinks you are not getting a minimum of 1,200 milligrams of calcium per day.